Morgan Fox (footballer): Sheffield Wednesday

 On 6 January 2017, Fox joined Sheffield Wednesday for a fee of £700,000.
 Fox made his full debut for Wednesday on 31 January 2017 in a 2–2 draw away at Bristol City.
 He score his first goal for the Owls on 4 March 2017 in a 5–1 win against Norwich City.
 Wednesday reached the Championship play-offs in 2016–17 but lost on penalties to Huddersfield Town.
 He played 32 times in 2017–18 as the team finished in a mid-table.
 Fox struggled for form in 2018–19 and came in for criticism from the Wednesday supporters.
-He improved under Garry Monk in 2019–20 with the Sheffield Star commenting: “Fox endured a tough 2018–19 season at Hillsborough, with fans turning against him as he struggled for form and confidence, but fast-forward a year and he’s become one of the top performers at Wednesday and is one of the first names on Garry Monk’s teamsheet".
+He improved under Garry Monk in 2019–20 with the Sheffield Star commenting: "Fox endured a tough 2018–19 season at Hillsborough, with fans turning against him as he struggled for form and confidence, but fast-forward a year and he's become one of the top performers at Wednesday and is one of the first names on Garry Monk's teamsheet".

 On 24 June 2020, it was announced that he had declined a new contract and would be leaving the club on 30 June 2020.

 Stoke City

 On 7 August 2020 it was announced that Fox joined Stoke City, on a free transfer following his departure from Sheffield Wednesday.
 Fox made his Stoke debut on the opening day of the 2020–21 season in a 0–0 draw away at Millwall.
 He was a regular in Michael O'Neill's side until he picked up a hamstring injury in December 2020 which ruled him out until February 2021.
 On his return to the team Fox managed three more games before he aggravated his injury against Sheffield Wednesday which kept him out for the remainder of the season.
 Fox struggled with injures and form in 2021–22 and was restricted to 13 appearances.
+Fox was a regular in the team in 2022–23, playing 43 times as Stoke finished in 16th position.
+His contract was not renewed and he was released at the end of the season.

+Queens Park Rangers

+Fox joined Queens Park Rangers on 24 July 2023, signing a two-year deal at Loftus Road.

+Wigan Athletic

+On 2 August 2025, Fox joined League One club Wigan Athletic on a two-year deal.